neener/jekyll-learn-backup/_posts/2017-09-06-react_redux_flow.markdown

 Stateless components force you to keep your component pure and put state management in higher level container components.

-You want the parent component (smart componenent) to have access to the store and the children components (dumb components).
+You want the parent component (smart componenent) to have access to the store and the children components (dumb components) to only get them as props.

-I found the Learn curriculm to be a good overview of React and Redux, but really i don't think I would have had a full understanding if i hadn't reviewed the [egghead videos](https://egghead.io/) or watch Dan Abramov's [youtube lectures](https://www.youtube.com/watch?v=xsSnOQynTHs&t=2s)
+I found the Learn curriculm to be a good overview of React and Redux, but I don't think I would have had a full understanding if I hadn't reviewed the [egghead videos](https://egghead.io/) or watched Dan Abramov's [youtube lectures](https://www.youtube.com/watch?v=xsSnOQynTHs&t=2s)